TheRenegadeCoder/sample-programs/archive/p/pascal/README.md

 # Sample Programs in Pascal

 Welcome to Sample Programs in Pascal!
+To learn more about this language, check out [the official documentation][sample-programs-pascal].

 ## Sample Programs